kmtenhouse/sequelize-passport-example/README.md

 ## Suggestions
 * Take a look at the existing html files.
 They're pretty bare bones!
 What additional form validation could you add for login and signup?
 What about custom error handling?
+* Hint: take a look at the error object that comes to the front end.
+It may not be a standard format Error object.
 * Note: password reset is its own kettle of wax!
-For this project, it would be okay not to add a reset route -- or you can do some research :)
+For this project, it would be okay not to add a reset route -- or you can do some research and figure it out :)

 ## Additional Resources
 * [OWASP Cheat Sheet - Authentication](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Authentication_Cheat_Sheet.md#authentication-and-error-messages)